Using NGINX

 We provide a complete NGINX deployment to be used as an Ingress Controller.
 Not all Kubernetes providers natively support the NGINX Ingress, to ensure compatibility.

-Our fork of the NGINX chart was pulled from GitHub.
-See Our NGINX fork for details on what was modified in our fork.
+• The GitLab NGINX chart is a fork of the upstream NGINX Helm chart.
+See Adjustments to the NGINX fork for details on what was modified in our fork.

 Configuring NGINX